-Want to sell unwanted stuff online?
+Want to sell your belongings online?
 I need to preface this by saying: it may not be worth as much as what you think.

-Amazon, Kmart and Aldi are great.
-I mean who doesn’t want a $2 forest green velour cushion or $10 mum jeans?
+Temu, Shein and Kmart are great.
+I mean who doesn’t want a $2 forest green velour cushion or $10 mum jeans delivered in 3 days?
 But this race to the bottom devalues everything.
 People expect to get new cool stuff quite cheaply, so they are less likely to pay big bucks for yours.

 So then why sell unwanted stuff online?

 - It all adds up. $10 here, $15 there.
 Once you are familiar with the platforms, advertising is fast and easy and you can whip up 10 listings in no time.

 - To avoid landfill.
 Re-use is the ultimate form of recycling.